nus-cs2103/website-base/admin/peerEvaluations.md

 ### Guidelines for giving peer feedback

 Giving constructive feedback to others is a valuable skill for software engineers.
-It is also an intended learning outcome of this module.
+It is also an intended learning outcome of this course.
 Half-hearted/trivial feedback will not earn participation marks.

 Here are some things to keep in mind: